pachyderm/docs/content/latest/how-tos/advanced-data-operations/err-cmd.md

 [Pipeline](../../../concepts/pipeline-concepts/pipeline/).
 {{% /notice %}}

-When Pachyderm processes your data, it breaks it up into units of computation called datums.
+When MLDM processes your data, it breaks it up into units of computation called datums.
 Each datum is processed separately.
 In a basic pipeline configuration, a failed datum results in a failed job.
 However, in some cases, you might not need all datums to consider a job successful.
-If your downstream pipelines can be run on only the successful datums instead of needing all the datums to be successful, Pachyderm can mark some datums as *recovered* which means that they failed with a non-critical error, but the successful datums will be processed.
+If your downstream pipelines can be run on only the successful datums instead of needing all the datums to be successful, MLDM can mark some datums as *recovered* which means that they failed with a non-critical error, but the successful datums will be processed.